cloudflare/cloudflare-docs/content/logs/reference/logpush-api-configuration/_index.md

 The options that you can customize are:

 1.  **Fields**: Refer to [Log fields](/logs/reference/log-fields/) for the currently available fields.
 The list of fields is also accessible directly from the API: `https://api.cloudflare.com/client/v4/zones/<ZONE_ID>/logpush/datasets/<DATASET>/fields`.
 Default fields: `https://api.cloudflare.com/client/v4/zones/<ZONE_ID>/logpush/datasets/<DATASET>/fields/default`.
-2.  **Filters**: Use filters to select the events to include and/or remove from your logs.
+2.  **Filter**: Use filters to select the events to include and/or remove from your logs.
 For more information, refer to [Filters](/logs/reference/logpush-api-configuration/filters/).
 3.  **Sampling rate**: Value can range from `0.001` to `1.0` (inclusive). `sample=0.1` means `return 10% (1 in 10) of all records`.
 The default value is `1`, meaning logs will be unsampled.
 4.  **Timestamp format**: The format in which timestamp fields will be returned.
 Value options: `unixnano` (default), `unix`, `rfc3339`.
 5.  **Redaction for CVE-2021-44228**: This option will replace every occurrence of `${` with `x{`.
 To enable it, set `CVE-2021-44228=true`.